JosiahParry/blog-zola/content/posts/2025-11-14-gnn-for-sds/index.md

 ---
 title: Graph Neural Nets for Spatial Data Science
 subtitle: Spatial lags all the way down
 description: Graph Neural Nets for the spatial nerds in the house.
-date: "2025-11-16"
+date: '2025-11-16'
 author: Josiah Parry
 taxonomies:
-  categories: [spatial, r, deep-learning, gnn]
+  categories:
+    - spatial
+    - r
+    - deep-learning
+    - gnn
 code-fold: true
 format: commonmark
 ---

 I’ve been saying this for years and I’ll say it again: